-When Decocer designs its small-format ceramic pieces, it is inspired by nature's very own shapes to create pieces that blend into the space in a comprehensive and non-aggressive way.
+When Decocer designs its small ceramic tiles, it is inspired by nature's very own shapes to create pieces that blend into the space in a comprehensive and non-aggressive way.
 Therefore, the hexagonal shape plays a leading role in three of the most outstanding collections by the firm, namely: Hexagono, Origami and Ykea.

 Hexagono: lattice shapes

-The Hexagon collection presents a framework of ellipses consisting of unique triangles.
+The Hexagono collection presents a framework of ellipses consisting of unique triangles.
 Available in six colours, this design works by itself and it also combines the tones.

 Origami: custom ceramic origami